 We all rely on healthcare professionals to care for us.
 Unfortunately, medical providers can make mistakes.
 When they fail to follow the appropriate standard of care the consequences can be very serious.
-These cases, more than any other cases involving negligence, should be handled by lawyers with experience and knowledge in this area.
+These cases, more than any other cases involving negligence, should be handled by medical malpractice attorneys with experience and knowledge in this area.

 Are Medical Mistakes a Leading Cause of Death in the US?